ActiveMesh Design Notes¶

 SNAT function is supported on the individual connection between the Aviatrix Transit Gateway and the remote sites.

-SNAT function is not supported on the Spoke gateway tunnel interface to the Aviatrix Transit Gateway.
+Starting Release 5.4, SNAT and DNAT functions are supported on the Spoke gateway tunnel interface to the Aviatrix Transit Gateway.

 4. Configuration Notes¶